 - Each vehicle entering the Virginia Gold Cup grounds must possess a valid VGCA-issued car or bus pass, purchased either from University Row or directly from the Virginia Gold Cup.
 Right of admission to University Row does not, in itself, entitle guests to enter the grounds of the Virginia Gold Cup.
 No unapproved parking is allowed outside of the Virginia Gold Cup.
 Towing is enforced at owner’s expense.

 10.1.
 No Anchor or Partner may issue or sell any other form of ticket to admit vehicles or guests to the grounds of the Virginia Gold Cup.

 10.2.
 University Row tents are intended for the private use of Anchors, Partners, and invited guests.
 Sublease of and/or admission charge to any tent without URSC authority is prohibited.
-The reselling of tickets by any private party is not sanctioned by AEA; the URSC is not responsible for redeeming tickets transferred in this manner.
+The reselling of tickets by any private party is not sanctioned by AEA; the URA / URSC are not responsible for redeeming tickets transferred in this manner.

 - A standard sign with the official name of the assigned Tent will be provided by the URSC.
 The VGCA will also create a sign with the Tent number, as well as list Anchors and Tent numbers in their event program.

 11.1.
 Tent Partners are encouraged to provide signs and other promotional material in their tent area, subject to the authorization and policies of their assigned Anchor.
 Anchors are responsible to ensure that signage in their tent is tasteful, visually organized, and relevant to their tent participants.

 11.2.
 The URSC and AEA is not responsible for any lost signs or other materials.